MichaelBarney/n8n-nodes-bot-mb/README.md

 This repo contains various nodes made specifically for the creation of chatbots, including:

-- WhatsApp Node
+- WhatsApp Node: Allows the use of the Cloud API to send and receive messages, including sending button messages.
-- Dialogflow Node
+- Dialogflow Node: Enables the integration with the Dialogflow platform for creating conversations.

 ## Credentials